CarmeTeam/Carme-Docu/InstallDoc/README.md

 - Clusters
   - Must include 1 head-node and >1 compute-nodes.
-  - SSH root access from the head-node to the head-node must be set (`ssh 127.0.0.1`), i.e.,  neither password nor passphrase is allowed, use SSH keys.
+  - Root user SSH access from the head-node to the head-node must be set (`ssh 127.0.0.1`), i.e.,  neither password nor passphrase is allowed, use SSH keys.
-  - SSH root access from the head-node to the compute-nodes must be set, i.e., neither password nor passphrase is allowed, use SSH keys.
+  - Root user SSH access from the head-node to the compute-nodes must be set, i.e., neither password nor passphrase is allowed, use SSH keys.
-  - SSH root access between the compute-nodes must be set, i.e., neither passwords nor passphrases are allowed, use SSH keys.
+  - Root user SSH access between the compute-nodes must be set, i.e., neither passwords nor passphrases are allowed, use SSH keys.
   - The head-node and the compute-nodes must share the `/home` and `/opt` directories, e.g., use NFS.

 ## 3. Features & Next Release

-**Carme-demo v0.99**:
+**Carme-demo CURRENT VERSION: v0.99**

-- Can be installed in single devices and clusters.
+- Is installed in single devices and clusters.
 - Is a single-user software stack (LDAP is not required).
 - Does not include a TLS configuration.
 It is a localhost install.
 Access is granted via SSH tunnel.
-Refer to [How to use Carme-demo v0.99](#6-how-to-use-carme-demo-v099).
+Refer to [How to use Carme-demo](#5-how-to-use-carme-demo).
 - Is set to work with CPUs (GPU implementation is not included).
-- Works without a login-node (in clusters, only 1 head-node is required)
+- Works without a login-node (in clusters, only 1 head-node is required).

-**Carme-demo v1.0 (next release)**
+**Carme-demo NEXT RELEASE: v1.0**

-- Is set to work with GPUs (CPUs and GPUs are implemented)
+- Is set to work with GPUs (CPUs and GPUs are implemented).

-## 4. How to install Carme-demo v0.99
+## 4. How to install Carme-demo

 Carme-demo is easy to install.
 Once your cluster is set with the [system requirements](#2-system-requirements), you are ready to go.

 #### Step 1: Clone the repo

-**Note:** The repo must be in the `/opt/Carme` directory.
+The repo must be in the `/opt/Carme` directory.
 - `cd /opt` (root user is required).
-- `git clone -b demo-0.9.9 --single-branch https://github.com/CarmeTeam/Carme.git Carme`
+- `git clone -b demo-0.99 --single-branch https://github.com/CarmeTeam/Carme.git Carme`

   **Note:** You are cloning the demo branch.